pbinkley/microcopying_1940/index.markdown

 center for the forwarding of requests, as Mr. Davis has suggested, if it were adequately manned for that purpose I think at least you would have an agency with which to begin.
-I can't help but feel that is the way to begin, and as I said before, although no one feels more strongly than I the <span style="page" id="page233">[p.233]</span> desirability of building up the Union Catalogue---I know I feel it very strongly and want to do everything I can to do it---nevertheless that is in the future and it is a problem.
+I can't help but feel that is the way to begin, and as I said before, although no one feels more strongly than I the <span class="page" id="page233">[p.233]</span> desirability of building up the Union Catalogue---I know I feel it very strongly and want to do everything I can to do it---nevertheless that is in the future and it is a problem.
 We presented that case as well as I knew how to present it to the Appropriations Committee, and the one unit in the library as